Karijn/FisherParts/README.md

 ![brick](images/brick-30-15-15-2holes.png "brick with 2 holes")

-default bricks are defined in a number of modules.
+default bricks are defined in a number of modules in the include file FisherBrick.scad.

 ```scad
 include <Fisher\FisherBrick.scad>